adambraimbridge/origami-service/README.md

 The available options are as follows.
 Where two names are separated by a `/`, the first is the object key and the second is the environment variable:

   - `basePath`: The base path of the application, which paths (e.g. public files) will be relative to.
 Defaults to `process.cwd()`
+  - `defaultLayout`: The default layout file to use in view rendering.
+This should be the name of an HTML file in the `views/layouts` directory, e.g. `'main'` would map to `views/layouts/main.html`.
+Defaults to `false`
   - `environment/NODE_ENV`: The environment to run in.
 This affects things like public file max ages.
 One of `'production'`, `'development'`, or `'test'`.
 Defaults to `'development'`
   - `log`: A console object used to output non-request logs.
 Defaults to the global `console` object
   - `name`: The human-readable name of the application, used in logging.
 Defaults to `'Origami Service'`